 As our outfitter puts so eloquently….”Keep in mind that our hikes take place in the 4000-8000 ft elevation range which can take adjustment for those from sea level or close to it.
 For the sake of maximizing enjoyment for yourself and the others who subsequently join the trip, if you have known physical difficulties or are between the ages of 60-90, please be a little more conservative and carefully consider the activity level.
 A guided tour will not fix your bad knees or make you young again.
 Physical inability can become a serious problem in the wilderness.
 Also while we do everything we can to moderate hiking routes to fit our groups’ abilities, sometimes groups with mixed abilities require patience and understanding on both sides and with our guides.”

-The Workshop will Begin and End at Cliff Dwellers in the Vermillion Cliffs
+The Workshop will Begin and End at Cliff Dwellers in the Vermilion Cliffs

 Marble Canyon, AZ 86036